 As part of its “mission to reduce barriers for determined law school applicants” LSAC offers a possible LSAT fee waiver in the case of “extreme need”.
 To apply for a fee waiver, you must do so at least 6 weeks before the registration deadline for your desired testing date.

 “How much does the LSAT cost?”
-Click here to read about various fees, refunds, and waivers associated with the LSAT.
+Check out the LSAC website to read more about various fees, refunds, and waivers associated with the LSAT.